 They’ve recently opened up a second Lovecrumbs (hooray!) in Stockbridge with a Century General Store outpost meaning you can shop beautiful homeware whilst enjoying coffee and cake- win win!

-This place is handy if you’re pottering around Princes Street and need a wee break!
-Situated on George Street, you can imagine that this place is delightful inside.
-Serving up Caravan coffee, which was voted best coffee by the Observer Food Monthly, this is a great place to go to get your coffee fix.
+Situated on George Street, this place is handy if you’re pottering around Princes Street and need a wee break!
+Serving up Caravan coffee, which was voted best coffee by the Observer Food Monthly, this is a great place to unwind for half an hour whilst getting your speciality coffee fix.
 They also serve up breakfast, toasties and homemade cakes, win win!

 Find Machina Espresso in two city centre locations: Nicholson Street or Brougham Street.
 Serving coffee from their own Roastery as well as monthly guests, offering a daily choice of two espressos, a choice of up to three filter coffees, and tea from local business Anteaques, these guys know their coffee.
-If you’re as passionate as them, you can buy your share of speciality kit from their stores.
+If you’re as passionate as them, you’ll be right at home.

-A lovely chilled out space to enjoy speciality coffee.
+Filament is a lovely chilled out space in the south side of the city.
 Their menu is simple, consisting of ‘coffee’ and ‘not coffee’, so you can see where their priorities lie.
 I think that’s enough said…?

-This place is renowned for supplying amazing speciality coffee in a run-down style spot just off Nicholson Street. *Attention all coffee fans* Brew Lab offer the ultimate filter coffee experience.
+Somewhat of an institution amongst the Edinburgh speciality coffee scene, Brewlab is renowned for supplying amazing speciality coffee in chic, run-down surroundings just off Nicholson Street. *Attention all coffee fans* Brew Lab offer the ultimate filter coffee experience.
 Using top speciality coffees from roasters around the UK and Europe, coffee lovers are never short of options with a filter menu that changes frequently.
 Those less inclined towards black coffee can enjoy rich lattes, capuchinos, mochas, hot chocolates and a selection of loose leaf teas (all top notch.)

 With a food menu that offers artisinal soups by Union of Genius, handmade sourdough baguettess, pastries by Twelve Triangles, cakes by Lovecrumbs and rich healthy salads, you’re spoilt for choice.

-I love this place.
-Boasting delicate interiors, amazing coffee and an ever changing variety of homemade cakes, Fieldwork offers the perfect combination!
+Boasting delicate and thoughtful interiors, amazing coffee and an ever changing variety of homemade cakes, Fieldwork offers up a winning combination!
 They source their goods locally, using Steampunk coffee from North Berwick, loose leaf teas from Edinburgh company, Anteaques, and milk from local farmers.
-There’s such a calm atmosphere in here, and being a bit more hidden away, it can be a wee bit quieter than Edinburgh’s other coffee shops.

 A haven for all lovers of interiors and design, Century General Store not only provide top notch coffee, but are vendors of a beautiful range of homeware and gifts.
+Although Central General Store originally started out in Marchmont, they’ve recently shut the premises and moved to a delightful space in Abbeyhill in the east of the city.
 Be prepared to spend a while in here!

 So, there’s Leo’s Beanery in the New Town, and Leo’s at Dovecot, in the Dovecot Studios just off Nicholson Street in the Old Town.
 Until very recently there was also Leo & Teds in Bruntsfield, but this has sadly jut closed.
 Whichever one you decide to go to, however, you’re guaranteed an excellent coffee experience.
 I personally enjoy popping in to Leo’s at Dovecot before or after exploring the delights of the landmark contemporary centre for the arts, Dovecot Studios.

-Twelve Triangles fulfils all your coffee and bakery needs, making and stocking delicious breads and pastries in their Leith Walk and Portobello coffee shops.
+Twelve Triangles fulfils all your coffee and bakery needs.
+Baking and stocking delicious breads and pastries in their two Leith Walk and Portobello coffee shops.
 They have recently opened up their very own ‘Kitchen Table,’ the perfect spot for homemade goods for breakfast, lunch and dinner.